casonshep/CS3-Final-Project/README.md

 This project was done in C.

 The final result is a 2-player, PvP tank game in which each player is represented by a tank.
 Both players begin on opposing sides of the landscape that divides them.
 The players are then able to take turns either moving, shooting at the landscape and the other player, or collecting power-ups.
+Player movement is done with the arrow keys and aiming is done with the WASD keys.
+SPACE to shoot.